RedPitaya/Documentation/developerGuide/hardware/125-14_EXT/top.rst

 An optional clock duty cycle stabiliser allows high performance at full speed over a wide range of clock duty cycles.
 The input voltage range for differentially driven ENC+ and ENC- is 0.2 to 3.6 V (towards GND) and 0 to 3.6 V (ENC+) for single-ended with a frequency between 1 MHz and 125 MHz according to the ADC specification.

+We recommend using an LVDS clock with similar characteristics to the one provided by the STEMlab 125-14 on-board `Oscillator <https://eu.mouser.com/datasheet/2/417/bf-8746.pdf>`_.

 The operating voltage of the Red Pitaya is 3V3.

 .. note::